becc-mu/Raindrops/README.md

 Raindrops takes a number input for raindrops and converts it to a string of: (Pling, Plang, and Plong) or a combination of the 3 strings depending on the number of factors in the input.

+# My approach

+It is written in Ruby and all the tests have passed with Rspec and RuboCop is used for linting.
+After completion of the implementation and the test coverage to 100%, I focused on code quality code complexity by reducing conditional statements into smaller functions.
+Calculate module allows to any number of factors to be added through `check_factor(number, factor_num = '')` method.

+# Specification

+## Requirements
+* if the number has a factor of 3, output 'Pling'
+* if the number has a factor of 5, output 'Plang'
+* if the number has a factor of 7, output 'Plong'
+* if the number does not have any of the above as a factor simply return the numbers digits

+## Acceptance criteria

+* 28's factors are 1, 2, 4, 7, 14 and 28: this would be a simple 'Plong'
+* 30's factors are 1, 2, 3, 5, 6, 10, 15, 30: this would be a 'PlingPlang'
+* 34 has four factors: 1, 2, 17, and 34: this would be '34'

 ## User story

 ```